-Is Dal the most overlooked and undermined player in the team of food on our dining table.
-Most often, like a Goal keeper in football or the wicket keeper in cricket, Indian meal is incomplete without dal yet somehow, it never becomes a centre of attraction for Bengali’s where the existence of fish always dominates the meal.
+Most often, like a Goal keeper in football or the wicket keeper in cricket, Indian meal is incomplete without dal.
+Yet it never becomes a centre of attraction for Bengali’s where the existence of fish always dominates the meal.

 Cholar dal is integrated with luchi.
 Chana dal slightly tempered with whole garam malasa, leave aside everything else, this is the best possible combination on a Sunday morning.
 What are the Dals we Bengalis have on a daily basis?
 Moong and masoor alternately and sometimes chana dal or toor dal or matar dal.
 If we remove the traditional ones, then one dal which is worth mentioning and one can rarely find outside Kolkata or West Bengal is the Tadka Dal dhaba Style.While many may disagree with this but the improvisation of adding egg or chicken or mutton to the tadka dal makes it a speciality confined to this state.

 Ever wondered how to make a perfect Bengali Luchi ?
 Check out the recipe here (Link)

 Travelling the country – while Delhi or northern India will have Rajma Chawal as the staple diet, a Tambram meal is incomplete without Kootu or Misyal which is slow cooking ridge gourd (peerkangaai) and moong dal along with chillies and spices, later tempered using sesame/ coconut oil as Food and travel show host Rakesh Raghunathan says.
 Who can forget Sambar, which is an eternal favourite for the Bengalis and many a times I have seen Ma cooking that too.
 Dal Makhni is popular all across India and many a times a north Indian cuisine specialist restaurant is judged by its dal makhni.
 The story is endless.